epogrebnyak/abacus/README.md

 1. Define a chart of accounts of five types (assets, equity, liabilities, income and expenses).

-   Retained earnings account name must be specified in the chart, so that we can close accounts at period end.
+   Retained earnings account name must be in chart, so that we can close accounts at period end.

 ```python
 from abacus import Chart, Entry, BalanceSheet, IncomeStatement